erik1066/pop-os-setup/README.md

 ```

 Restart your terminal session, run `rustc --version`, and look for `rustc 1.41.1 (f3e1a954d 2020-02-24)` (or newer) to verify success.

+> Alternatively, you may run `sudo apt install cargo`.

 ## Python